ibexa/documentation-developer/docs/content_management/url_management/url_api.md

 ---
-description: The PHP API URLService enables searching for external URLs used in tech text and URL Fields.
+description: The PHP API URLService enables searching for external URLs used in tech text and URL fields.
 ---

 # URL API

 [`URLService`](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-URLService.html)
-enables you to find, load and update external URLs used in RichText and URL Fields.
+enables you to find, load and update external URLs used in RichText and URL fields.

 To view a list of all URLs, use [`URLService::findUrls`](../../api/php_api/php_api_reference/classes/Ibexa-Contracts-Core-Repository-URLService.html#method_findUrls)